Wristband Pickup at the Coffman Memorial Union Info Desk

-First aid, water, parking, maps, and food options.
+First aid, free drinking water provided by Tap Minneapolis, parking, maps, and food options.
 An information booth and lost and found will be inside the entrance to answer questions.
 ATM's will not be on site.
 See locations for services on the sitemap.

 Yes, there are a variety of ways to get to the festival site.
 Click here for more information on transportation to the event.

 Yes, they must purchase a general public ticket.
 General Public tickets will be limited and are first come, first served.
 See more information on tickets and wristbands.